ZIYU-DEEP/ZIYU-DEEP.github.io/_posts/2022-08-21-The-Price-of-Sparsity.md

 Training large models is costly.
 Making models sparse (*e.g.*, by setting certain weights to be constantly zero, which is effectively removing them) can accelerate both training and inference, saving a lot computation.
 We refer to this process as sparse training.
 Our objective is to **train sparse neural networks with matching generalization performance as their dense counterparts**, even at a very high sparsity level.

 ## 1. Backgrounds
-The above is a challenging task due to the fundamental tradeoff between efficiency and performance (*c.f.* the rate distortion tradeoff, [[Dai at al., 2018]](http://proceedings.mlr.press/v80/dai18d/dai18d.pdf) and [[Gao et al., 2019]](https://icml.cc/media/Slides/icml/2019/102(11-14-00)-11-15-15-4454-rate_distortion.pdf)).
+The above is a challenging task due to the fundamental tradeoff between efficiency and performance (*cf.* the rate distortion tradeoff, [[Dai at al., 2018]](http://proceedings.mlr.press/v80/dai18d/dai18d.pdf) and [[Gao et al., 2019]](https://icml.cc/media/Slides/icml/2019/102(11-14-00)-11-15-15-4454-rate_distortion.pdf)).
 That being said, while higher sparsity level implies higher computational efficiency, it is often brings performance degradation.